Base4Security/BUDA/docs/Activities.rst

 BUDA’s activity simulation is built around the next elements:

 1. **Activity type elements**

-   - **Activity type:**
-      Define the type of action to be simulated, such as browsing, editing, or login.
+   - **Activity type:** Define the type of action to be simulated, such as browsing, editing, or login.

-   - **Details:**
-      Specify the parameters of the action, such as the target file, the accessed URL, or the executed command.
+   - **Details:** Specify the parameters of the action, such as the target file, the accessed URL, or the executed command.

-   - Assign User Profiles:
-      Select the user profiles that will perform the activity.
+   - **Assigned User Profiles:** Select the user profiles that will perform the activity.

 Configuring Activities in BUDA
 -------------------------------